jpuli/pqvp/README.md

 **Play 10 Automate testing and deployments**

+Given the tight timeline for this Working Prototyp, automated testing was limited to executing a handful of Unit Tests.
+Using Jenkins, we automated builds and deploys, releasing a new product daily and occasionally even more often.
+This gave us the opportunity to immediately evaluate DAAS and get feedback.
+Although the prototype should not expect high volumes, it was architected in a way that would make it easy to scale both vertically and horizontally.
+See Logical Architecture and the Physical (Reference) Architecture.

+- [x] Create automated tests that verify all user-facing functionality
+- [x] Create unit and integration tests to verify modules and components
+- [x] Run tests automatically as part of the build process
+- [x] Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques

 **Play 11 Manage security and privacy through reusable processes**

 Our team reviewed the Description, Checklist, and Key Questions for Play 11 and determined that security and privacy would be evaluated and addressed in subsequent Epics/Sprints.
 Given the functionality of DAAS, an area of concern would be protecting user profiles and contact information.